 The area was first recorded during the reign of David I of Scotland as the Parish of Langton, with a long village (hence its name), medieval church and Langton tower.
 The parish was bought by a local entrepreneur, David Gavin, who demolished all the medieval structures and replaced them with a new house and the planned village of Gavinton.
 The village was a successful mix of self-employed tradesmen and employees of the estate, and by 1844, the population of the parish was just over 500.
 Most of the buildings in the current Gavinton Conservation area, including the new Langton Parish Church, date from this period of its history.
 Gavin’s new estate house was later converted into a magnificent mansion-house, but then abandoned and finally demolished in 1950, although the farm buildings remain.

 The village of Gavinton, in the parish of Langton, replaced the original Langton settlement.
 (Some documents record the village as being called ‘Gavintown’ at this time but it is unclear whether this is simply a mistaken hearing of ‘Gavinton’.)
 In 1759, the laird of the Langton estate, David Gavin, agreed to provide new accommodation for the people of Langton and, it is thought, the move took place in 1760.

-The original village was built of two straight roads with crossways around an open area intended to become a market.
-The market never opened and the area became the village green.
+The original village was built around two straight roads with crossways around an open area intended to become a market.
+The market never opened, and the area became the village Green.

 Typically, for villages at that time, Gavinton was largely self-contained and self-reliant and the Rev Dunlop noted tradesmen capable of providing for the needs of the area amongst the residents.
 These included a joiner, slater, blacksmith, hedger, stonemason, grocer, baker and schoolmaster.